Muscat: Economy

 Mina'a Sultan Qaboos, Muscat's main trading port, is a trading hub between the Persian Gulf, the Indian subcontinent and the Far East with an annual volume of about 1.6 million tons.
 However, the emergence of the Jebel Ali Free Zone in neighboring Dubai, United Arab Emirates, has made that port the premier maritime trading port of the region with about 44 million tons traded in cargo annually.

 Many infrastructural facilities are owned and operated by the government of Oman.
-Omantel is the major telecommunications organization in Oman and provides local, long-distance and international dialing facilities and operates as the country's only ISP.
+Omantel is the major telecommunications organization in Oman and provides local, long-distance and international dialing facilities and operates as the country's only Internet service provider.
 Recent liberalization of the mobile telephone market has seen the establishment of a second provider, Ooredoo.

 Muscat is home to multibillion-dollar conglomerate CK Industries with their headquarters located in Ruwi.
 Ajman based Amtek Industries also have a couple of offices around the city.
-It is also home to Galfar Engineering, headed by P. Mohammed Ali.

-The airline Oman Air has its head office on the grounds of Muscat International Airport.
+The national airline Oman Air has its head office on the grounds of Muscat International Airport.
+The private Health Care sector of Muscat, Oman has numerous hospitals and clinics.

 Demographics

 According to the 2003 census conducted by the Oman Ministry of National Economy, the population of Muscat is over 630,000, which included 370,000 males and 260,000 females.
 Muscat formed the second largest governorate in the country, after Al Batinah, accounting for 27% of the total population of Oman.
-As of 2003, Omanis constituted 60% of the total population of Muscat, while expatriates accounted for about 40%.
+As of 2003, Omanis constituted 60% of the total population of Muscat, while immigrants accounted for about 40%.
 The population density of the city was 162.1 per km^{2}.